If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 When it comes to financial stability, companies must measure solvency meticulously to ensure they can meet long-term obligations.

-Key to this assessment are solvency ratios, which serve as vital indicators of a company’s health.
-These ratios, which compare various aspects of a company’s financial position, provide insights into its ability to sustain operations indefinitely.
+Solvency ratios, which compare various aspects of a company’s financial position, are key to this assessment.
+They serve as vital indicators of a company’s health and provide insights into its ability to sustain operations indefinitely.

 At the core of solvency ratios are debt and capital measures—a reflection of how well a company manages its financial leverage.
 A solvency ratio typically juxtaposes a firm’s debts against its capital base, factoring in both equity and retained earnings to gauge solvency.